kayaman/aws-mla/Questions.md

 2. You are training your machine learning (ML) model for a classification problem.
 You provide answers in the example data during training.
 Which algorithm can be used for a binary classification, a multi-class classification, and a regression ML task?

     *XGBoost - This implements a gradient-boosted trees algorithm that combines an ensemble of estimates from a set of simpler and weaker models.
 It can be used for binary classification, multi-class classification, and regression problems.*

+---

+- Which hyperparameter tuning method is best for finding optimum hyperparameter values with limited compute resources?

+    *Hyperband dynamically allocates resources to promising configurations and quickly discards poor-performing ones.
+This results in efficient usage of compute resources.*

+---

+How does iterative model pruning reduce the size of a machine learning (ML) model?

+    *It removes the least important parameters or nodes from a model.*

+---

+A machine learning engineer has been tasked with fine-tuning a pre-trained text generation model.
+The text generation model needs to be able to answer to industry-specific terminology and acronyms but is otherwise effective in the business solution.

+    *Use a custom dataset to fine-tune the model with domain-specific data.*

+Domain adaption fine-tuning is useful for industry jargon and technical terms.
+As long as the model supports this type of fine-tuning, this approach should work.